Coming up with original party entertainment ideas for your next party gets challenging the more parties we do.

 Most people won’t be expecting this kind of activity at a party.
 So if you go down this route, you’ll be keeping your party memorable in their minds, long after it’s over.

 Mini talent show

-If there’s some reluctance at first, throw in an incentive – like a bottle of wine – to entice people to take part.
+If there’s some reluctance at first, try and throw in an incentive like a bottle of wine to get people to take part.
 You may only need 3-5 people (depends on your party size).